Reaching cloud networks via client VPN

 Note

-Because the VPN server uses a lot of NAT, applications working badly with NAT (for instance active mode FTP) may have issues over the VPN.
+Because the VPN server uses NAT, applications working badly with NAT (for example active mode FTP) may have issues over the VPN.